kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Object Oriented Principles.md

 A hierarchy of classes that share functionality and API.

 ### Abstract Base Class
-Cannot be instantiated, contains many virtual methods, so that children (inheritance) have consistent API for polymorphism
+Cannot be instantiated, contains many virtual methods, so that children (inheritance) have consistent API for polymorphism.
+An ABC constructor is a recipe to be invoked by children's constructors.

 A Polymorphic container:
 ```C++